dcos/dcos-ansible/README.md

 * DC/OS 1.12, both open as well as enterprise version

 ### Using Flatcar Linux
+**WARNING:** Flatcar/CoreOS is not fully supported and doesn't provide some features DC/OS uses.
+For production environments you should use Enterprise Linux like CentOS or RHEL.

 [Flatcar Container Linux](https://www.flatcar-linux.org/) is a minimal linux distribution designed to run containers.
 Due to its immutable design some additional work is needed to run the DC/OS ansible installer.